Cross Domain Early Crop Mapping using CropSTGAN: Methodology

-The domain mapper is referred as CropGAN, which stands for Crop Generative Adversarial Network.
-CropGAN serves as the key component in our framework for transforming time-series remote sensing data points between different domains.
+The domain mapper is referred as CropSTGAN, which stands for Crop Mapping Spectral-temporal Generative Adversarial Network.
+CropSTGAN domain mapper serves as the key component in our framework for transforming time-series remote sensing data points between different domains.
 As shown in Figure \ref{fig:cropGAN}, the domain mapper consists of two generator networks, $G$ and $F$, and two discriminator networks, $D_{X}$ and $D_{Y}$.
-The visual representations of the generator and discriminator structures can be observed in Table \ref{tab:generator} and Table \ref{tab:discriminator}, respectively.
-Given two crop mapping domains $X$ and $Y$, $\left\{ x_{i} \right\}^{N}_{i=1}$ is the time-series remote sensing data in Domain $X$, and $\left\{ y_{j} \right\}^{M}_{j=1}$ is the time-series remote sensing data in Domain $Y$.
-CropGAN is trained to learn the mappings between different data distributions from different domains: $G: X \rightarrow Y$ and $F: Y \rightarrow X$.
 In the training process, the generators and discriminators play distinct roles.
-The generator's primary task is to transform the data from one domain to another, while the discriminator's main objective is to differentiate between real and transformed data.
+The generators' primary task is to transform the data from one domain to another: $G: \mathbf{X}_{t} \rightarrow \mathbf{X}_{s}^{'}$ and $F: \mathbf{X}_{s} \rightarrow \mathbf{X}_{t}^{'}$, while the discriminator's main objective is to differentiate between real and transformed data.
 As the training progresses, both networks improve iteratively until an equilibrium is reached where the generator generates highly realistic data and the discriminator cannot reliably distinguish between real and fake samples.
-For example, when the discriminator $D_{Y}$ can not distinguish whether the data generated by the generator $G$ is from source domain $Y$ or not, it means that the generator $G$ has been well-trained.
+For example, when the discriminator $D_{s}$ can not distinguish whether the transformed data $\mathbf{X}_{s}^{'}$ generated by the generator $G$ is from the source domain or not, it means that the generator $G$ has been well-trained.

+The generator and discriminator structures are depicted in Table \ref{tab:generator} and Table \ref{tab:discriminator}, respectively.
+Each generator consists of four encoders and four decoders.
+Its first encoder layer, equipped with $4$ filters with a $3$ kernel size, captures temporal features across all 6 spectral bands.
+Subsequent encoders use the same kernel size but increase filter counts to 8, 16, and 32, respectively.
+The decoders, designed to mirror the encoders, reverse the encoding process, thereby reconstructing the original input features.

+The discriminator shares a similar design with the generator's encoder, with the distinction that its convolution layers uniformly utilize 8 filters.
+It then incorporates a flatten layer and a fully connected layer, with dimensions of 24 and 4, respectively.
+Its final layer is a fully connected layer with a single output, aimed at distinguishing between the transformed target domain data and the source domain data.

+To assess the distinctive architecture of the CropSTGAN domain mapper, we conducted comparative experiments with a simpler yet analogous model named CropTGAN.
+This model features encoders with identical filter counts and sizes as those in CropSTGAN.
+The primary distinction between the generators and discriminators of the two models lies in the configuration of the first layers.
+Specifically, the CropTGAN generator and discriminator independently extract features from the temporal dimension on each band in their respective first encoder and convolutional layers.
+The details of the generators and discriminators are documented in Table \ref{tab:generator_CropTGAN} and Table \ref{tab:discriminator_CropTGAN}.